DataBiosphere/azul/README.md

 ## 7 Scale testing

 Scale testing can be done with [Locust](https://locust.io/).
-Locust is a development requirement so running it is straight forward with your development environment set up.
+Locust is a development requirement so running it is straight-forward with your development environment set up.

 1. Make sure Locust is installed by running